straz/artificialtrust/_definitions/brakes.md

 {% capture right2 %}
 <hr/>
-With brakes, you can drive a car faster because you know you can control it at high speeds.
+You can drive a car with good brakes much faster than a car with terrible brakes.

 When cell growth is regulated, the host is cancer-free, and can live much longer.